Dpazdniakova/bookstore-app/README.md

 # Book Store System
 ---

-A Kotlin-based application to manage authors and books with a JSON-based persistence layer.
+A Kotlin-based application to manage authors and books with a JSON-based persistence layer I built for my software development tools class.
 This system provides a simple CLI for adding, updating, deleting, and listing authors and books, along with powerful filtering and search options.

 ## Project's purpose